allegro/blog/_posts/2022-06-23-event-storming-workshops.md

 Provide participants with an idea of a domain event, why it is important and that it has to be a relevant change in our system.
 Imagine you do not have a computer and by the end of the day every event in our system needs to be written down in a notebook, by hand.
-Is the event ‘offer was shown’ a relevant change you want or is worth noting?
+Is the event ‘offer was shown’ a relevant change you want or is it worth noting?

 > **Tip**: A good ice-breaker is also demonstrating how to peel the sticky note so it would not curl
 > up… [for example here](https://www.youtube.com/watch?v=rPHLxOLuyLY).